krishnapriya2512/Multi-Dimensional-Prompt-Response-Evaluation/README.md

 - Sentiment Polarity & Subjectivity
 - Relevance to Prompt
 - Lexical Diversity
 - Grammar Errors & Grammar Score
+- Clartiy and Coherence

 ### 📊 Visualizations
-- Response length by category
+- Prompt and Response length by category
-- Relevance scores
-- Sentiment polarity & subjectivity by category
+- Prompt and Response Polarity & Subjectivity by category
-- Grammar score distribution
-- Lexical diversity by category
+- Prompt and response Lexical diversity by category
+- Grammer Score and Grammatical error for prompt and Response
+- Clarity and Coherence plots for Prompt and Response by category
-- Correlation heatmap & Pairplot
+- Correlation heatmap between numerical variables

 ✅ Automated pipeline for evaluation